 |Recruiter:||United Kingdom Hydrographic Office|

-The United Kingdom Hydrographic Office (UKHO) is a world leading hydrographic and marine geospatial software and data solutions agency.
-We offer software engineers the opportunity to challenge themselves working on cutting edge technology across multiple projects, which make a real direct impact in marine safety and improving global trade efficiency.
+The United Kingdom Hydrographic Office (UKHO) is a world leading hydrographic and marine geospatial software and data solutions agency based in award winning offices in Taunton, Somerset.
+We offer Software Developers the opportunity to challenge themselves working across multiple projects, which make real direct impact in marine safety and improving global trade efficiency.

 And in return?